 Finally, combine all these factors – your scores, qualitative analysis of your work experience, and any other issues pro or con – to refine your determination of reasonable reach, on par, or safety for each school of interest.

 It’s not ALL objective…

-It’s true that you should be objective.
+It’s important to be objective.
 Still, don’t ignore the subjective factor in your research.
-If you find yourself falling for a school that doesn’t seem like a great fit – you wanted intimate campus and yet when you visited NYU while on a business trip to the Big Apple, you found its downtown vibe utterly scintillating – well, great!
+If you find yourself falling for a school that doesn’t seem like a great fit – you wanted an intimate campus and yet when you visited NYU while on a business trip to the Big Apple, you found its downtown vibe utterly scintillating – well, great!
 It’s possible you’re momentarily infatuated, and it’s also possible that there’s a side of you that this environment has opened up and brought to light.

 Allow yourself to be enchanted and surprised in the process.

 So, how many MBA programs should I apply to?

 Now that you know what you’re looking for in an MBA program, what’s the magic number?
 How many is too many and how many is not enough?